BespredeL/encryption-form/README.md

 ]
 ```

-or use it in a route group:
+or use it in a route:

 ```php
 Route::middleware('decrypt-form')->group(function () {